rustadot/recurrency/designdocs/user-handles.md

 ### Retire handle

-As a network, Frequency should allow users to retire their handles.
+As a network, Recurrency should allow users to retire their handles.
 This extrinsic will allow users to retire their handles.

 Note: As of this implementation